Table of Contents

-How to cleanup the sleeping pad
+How to clean up the sleeping pad?

-The dirt, the dust or stain will not damage or harm your sleeping pad.
+The dirt, the dust, or stain will not damage or harm your sleeping pad.
 But there are things you should do immediately.

-How to store your sleeping pad
+How to store your sleeping pad?

 After washing the sleeping pad, simply just inflate the sleeping pad inside or outside and let it dry.
 It would not be a problem when drying inside, but when drying outside try not to expose the inflated sleeping pas to direct sunlight.
 The UV rays can damage and reduce the quality of the material.

-The good place to store sleeping pad would be in a closet inside the house where there is no heat or moisture nearby.
-Or inside a room maybe your bedroom where moisture and heat is not an issue.
+The good place to store the sleeping pad would be in a closet inside the house where there is no heat or moisture nearby.
+Or inside a room may be your bedroom where moisture and heat is not an issue.

 The benefits of sleeping pads for side sleepers

-There are 2 benefits when you buy a sleeping pad
+There are 2 benefits when you buy a sleeping pad.

-1. It will give you comfort.
+1. Sleeping pads for side sleepers will give you comfort.

 The feature is obvious.
 A sleeping pad will give a cushion from any rough and uneven ground.

 When you choose one type of sleeping pad, it often becomes a substitute for a bed mattress.
-So if you do not want to have uncomfortable eight hours of sleep every night, sleeping pad can definitely replace bed mattress at home.
+So if you do not want to have uncomfortable eight hours of sleep every night, the sleeping pad can definitely replace bed mattress at home.

 2. During the cold night, you will feel the warmth.

 A camper can get the right warmth they can get by sleeping on a sleeping pad in the cold of the night.
 And this is a very important benefit.

 This is what most campers do not understand that sleeping pad is an important factor to get warm in the night.
-Even if a camper own a very thick and fancy sleeping bag, when they get to sleep at night, the insulation of the bottom sleeping bag will be crushed by the weight of the camper.
+Even if a camper owns a very thick and fancy sleeping bag, when they get to sleep at night, the insulation of the bottom sleeping bag will be crushed by the weight of the camper.

-When it is crushed, without sleeping pad, it is as well as sleeping on a cold ground.
+When it is crushed, without a sleeping pad, it is as well as sleeping on a cold ground.
 A sleeping pad will keep the insulation between the cold ground and the camper.